Awards, Articles & Press Kit

 “Later that week I met Kim, a Cambodian woman who is the local project manager for Brooklyn Bridge to Cambodia.
 BB2C imports treadle pumps that enable small-scale farmers to water their fields efficiently and grow high cash crops during the dry season.
 On the way to visit farmers using these pumps, Kim chatted to us in great English and gave us insights into life in Cambodia.
 She also told us about her work with BB2C, laughing as she explained that often when she first comes to a village they call her “the cheating NGO”.
 This is because she goes to villages to explain the value of buying a product that will enable farmers to increase their income, not to bring free snacks and give things away.”

--Kim, BB2C’s program manager, co-featured in a blog written by Jana Svedova, co-founder of Synergy Social Ventures.
+Kim, BB2C’s program manager, was co-featured in a blog written by Jana Svedova, co-founder of Synergy Social Ventures.

 “By listening to Cambodian farmers themselves – and drawing on her own rural childhood in the Pennsylvania Dutch country – Paula concluded that access to water was the key to their generating income and moving from subsistence farming to commercial agriculture.
 Her strong belief is that entrepreneurship is the model for positive, sustainable change.
 She applied her talent to turn Brooklyn Bridge to Cambodia into a supplier of inexpensive, user-friendly, low-tech pumps to help Cambodian farmers irrigate their crops.
 She located the manufacturer of these devices, arranged for shipping, and developed a distribution system.
 From her Brooklyn apartment, alongside friends and neighbors that she has inspired and recruited to her cause, Paula continues to strengthen BB2C’s reach.” brooklynda.org.